justinchiu/hmmlm/README.md

 ## Brown Clusters
 The HMMs in this repository rely on Brown Clusters.
+We include the Brown Clusters necessary for runnings the HMMs in the `clusters` directory.
-To obtain the clusters for running the HMMs, follow these instructions:
+To rebuild the clusters, follow these instructions:

 1. Clone the Brown Cluster repo from [github.com/percyliang/brown-cluster](https://github.com/percyliang/brown-cluster)